eltonjrv/myself/README.md

 --> Review Editor of the *Frontiers in Genetics* journal

+--> Topic Editor of the MDPI High-Throughput journal

 --> *Ad hoc* reviewer of the following journals: BMC Research Notes; BMC Bioinformatics; Vaccine; Journal of Biomedical Informatics; Infection, Genetics and Evolution; PLoS One; Veterinary Microbiology.

 --> Bioinformatics analyst programming in both PERL and R languages, and Unix/Shell proficient.